njuhugn/CoNet/README.md

 ## Runtime
 Our methods are implemented using TensorFlow.
 For the training time, our models spend about 100 seconds per epoch using one Nvidia TITAN Xp GPU.
 As a reference, it is 70s for MLP and 90s for CSN models.

+## Other Implementation
+Our paper is also implemented in the [RecBole-CDR](https://github.com/RUCAIBox/RecBole-CDR) recommendation library.

 ## Acknowledgement

 Please cite the following paper if our code+paper helps your research.